Raising awareness to help save lives.

 Prescription opioid painkiller abuse is a growing problem in the State of Wisconsin and nationally.
 U.S. residents make up 5% of the world’s population, but Americans consume 75% of the world’s prescription drugs and 99% of the world’s hydrocodone.
 People who abuse these prescription painkillers are 40 times more likely to abuse heroin.

-The Wisconsin Department of Justice, led by Attorney General Brad Schimel, is committed to helping prevent the abuse of prescription painkillers in Wisconsin.
+The Wisconsin Department of Justice is committed to helping prevent the abuse of prescription painkillers in Wisconsin.
 Through DOSE OF REALITY: Prevent Prescription Painkiller Abuse in Wisconsin Public Awareness, Education, and Prevention Effort, the DOJ, along with partners from across the state, is looking to help save lives by preventing prescription painkiller addiction.

 The goals of the DOSE OF REALITY public information effort are to: